 We'll be rising early every morning to photograph the sunrise (which is around 6:50am) in a different part of Acadia each day, then heading back to the hotel for breakfast.
 Afterwards, we'll head out again for more photography, break for lunch, then shoot some more until after the sun goes down around 6pm.
 When the photography is done, we'll head into the small town of Bar Harbor for dinner together before calling it a night and getting some sleep, then doing it all over again the next day.
 For those that are interested, after dinner I can show you how I process my photos in Lightroom and Photoshop and prep photos for printing, websites or social media.

-This isn't going to be a really strenuous trip, but you should be in good enough health to be able to climb over the rocks and boulders along the Atlantic coast (Acadia is on an island so there's plenty of coastline for us to photograph), as well as some moderate hiking in the woods and on trails.
-Many of the locations we'll be visiting are close to the road so there shouldn't be lots of hiking involved, but bring sturdy hiking boots and warm clothes.
+This isn't a really strenuous trip, but you should be in good health and able to climb over the rocks and boulders along the Atlantic coast (Acadia is on an island so there's plenty of coastline for us to photograph), as well as some moderate hiking in the woods and on trails.
+Many of the locations we'll be visiting are close to the road so there shouldn't be lots of hiking involved, but we will hopefully be doing some hiking to photograph some of the vistas.
+Bring sturdy hiking boots and warm clothes.
 Acadia can get cold in the Fall, though it can warm up nicely during the day too.

 As we get closer to October, I'll send you tips for what to pack, what camera gear I'm bringing (to give you an idea of what to bring, and what not to bring), and more.

-The cost for this photo tour will be released in the new year.
+The cost for this photo tour will be $2100.
 This will include all excursions, instruction and transportation to each location.
 It also includes accommodation at my favorite Bar Harbor hotel, just minutes from the national park.
-I'm one of the few photographers to include accommodation and transportation in the price, so if you're comparing workshops, make sure you add the cost of a hotel to the price you're quoted.
+I'm one of the few photographers to include accommodation and transportation in the price, so if you're comparing workshops, make sure you add the cost of a hotel and transportation during the workshop to the price you're quoted.

 You would need to cover the cost of any lunch and dinner each day, transportation to Bar Harbor and any other incidental expenses.
 I may be able to pick up some of you from Bangor airport (an hour away) on the first day and drop you off there again on the last day... stay tuned.